slembcke/veridian-expanse/README.md

-# Project Drift
+# Veridian Expanse
-Project Drift is the working name for the asteroid mining game I've been working on.
-This is the source code, but without the assets.
+Veridian Expanse is a side project I've been working on for a while now.
+Lately I've been putting a lot more time into it with plans to release it on Steam. (https://store.steampowered.com/app/2137670/Veridian_Expanse/) It won't be a free game, but I don't see any problem releasing the source code (without the assets) for it, especially since I keep telling people all the "good parts" anyway.
 I have a bit of information about the game [on my blog](https://slembcke.github.io/ProjectDrift).
+The working name for the game used to be "Project Drift", so there's still plenty of references around using that name.

 Some highlights: